 (a) was once a vacation home for visiting royalty, or

+(b) was a former sanatorium for lepers.
 During this orientation we participate in a talent show in which I attempt to sing a comical rendition of Indian Love Song -- though what was supposed to be funny escapes me -- and you:

 (a) do a skit with Belinda from Australia and Ralph from St. Louis, or

+(b) yodel.
 On our first night there, amidst the ancient tiles and creeping vines covering the castle/sanatorium, the sensitive program director informs me: "you were obviously unloved as a child."
 This she discerns from the way I wrap my arms around the flimsy pillow they have assigned me.
 I am lying in a cot preparing for my first night's sleep in a room full of strangers in a country where I know no one else and this is my warm welcome.
 Her name is Bela, which means beautiful.
 She is not.
 Therefore she is a bitch.

 Late that night, unable to sleep, you and I sneak into the kitchen and scarf down the leftover bread from dinner.
 We mix up some powdered cocoa mix with water to dip the crusty bread rolls in.
 Portuguese bread is divine, no matter what region you are in.
 It is also a staple delivered warm daily to your back door by the baker and has addictive properties that will lead to the 10-lb weight gain we each experience during our year abroad.
 Come to think of it, I could write an entire blog just on Portuguese bread, so we're getting somewhere.